Sonu0407/Front-end/Notes.md

 2. component defination
 3. component calling(exporting) (to reuse this same component we must import the exported component to the file we are expecting to use it)

+3. import css files

+React routing

+to implement single page application to navigate one page to another page using routing

+React Routing Component
+1. BrowserRouter -> to handle browser navigation action
+2. Routes -> Routes will have route Configuration
+3. Route -> Route Path to be rendered Component based on ink url text
+4. Link -> to link to the path

+To setup react routing need to install routing package

+npm install react-router-dom

+Flow of routes
+Link => To

+To => path

+Routes => Route

+Route => path,component

+index.js => BrowserRoutes